prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 The [Google Pixel C](https://amzn.to/2uCTRjD){: target="_blank"} is a 10.2-inch Android tablet, equipped with a 2560 x 1800 display.

-The device's build quality is premium, and bridges the gap between Google's Chromebooks and Nexus's slates.
+The device bridges the gap between Google's Chromebooks and Nexus's slates.

 You can purchase a keyboard dock for the tablet, which transforms the Pixel C into a hybrid laptop.

 The device's design is minimalistic, yet elegant.
 The tablet weighs in at 500g, which is as light as a feather.
 Unlike other tablets, the Pixel C does not have a physical home button.

-The device has a Type C USB port, a power/sleep button, and volume rockers on its bezel.
+The device has a [Type C USB](https://en.wikipedia.org/wiki/USB-C){: target="_blank"} port, a power/sleep button, and volume rockers on its bezel.

 The Type C port on the tablet can be used to charge other mobile devices.
 The tablet has impeccable sound quality, thanks to its dual stereo speakers on either side of it.
 If you want to plug in some headphones, the tablet also has a 3.5mm headphone jack.

 If you like taking pictures, you'll enjoy the Google Pixel C's 8MP camera.
 I was pleased with the tablet's camera quality, but I wasn't blown away.

-The Pixel C has a Tegra X1 64-bit quad-core processor, 3GB of dedicated RAM and a Maxwell GPU.
+The Pixel C has a Tegra X1 64-bit quad-core processor, 3GB of dedicated RAM and a Maxwell [GPU](https://blogs.nvidia.com/blog/2009/12/16/whats-the-difference-between-a-cpu-and-a-gpu/){: target="_blank"}.
 Games load quickly and gameplay is smooth.
 Overall, it's a great gaming experience.

 The battery lasts for around 10 hours according to Google, but that is heavily dependent on how much you use the tablet, and what you're doing with it.